Kong/docs.konghq.com/src/gateway/get-started/configure-services-and-routes.md

 	"tags": null
 }
 ```
 Every attribute that is returned within the response body is configurable.
-Descriptions of each field is availble in the [API documentation](/gateway/latest/admin-api/#request-body)
+Descriptions of each field is available in the [API documentation](/gateway/latest/admin-api/#request-body)

 When you send the initial **POST** request {{site.base_gateway}}, any field that wasn't discretely configured in the request is automatically given a value based on the existing [kong.conf](/gateway/latest/kong-production/kong-conf) configuration file.
 Existing services can be updated at any time.